aurasphere/reply-challenge-2018/README.md

 ### Bounded Relaxation

 Although the A* proved to be much quicker and efficient than Dijkstra, it still took a very long time to find the best path between the two nodes and I was still testing with the smallest dataset.
-At this point, I just decided than finding a solution would have been better than trying to find the best solution and this ultimately led me to accept a tradeoff between optimality and performances.
+At this point, I just decided that finding a solution would have been better than trying to find the best solution and this ultimately led me to accept a tradeoff between optimality and performances.

 With this in mind, I've added the concept of [bounded relaxation](https://en.wikipedia.org/wiki/Relaxation_(approximation)) inside the algorithm by adding a static weight *w()* to the heuristic *h()* when computing the fitness function *f()*: